An Insider Norfolk Guide to What's on 2020

 2pm & 7pmThursford NorfolkFri06Nov2020Wed23Dec2020

 The Thursford Christmas Spectacular returns on the 6th November 2020 and has become one of the most anticipated festive events in East Anglia, having attracted audiences from across the country since opening on Christmas Eve 1977.
 This year alone has seen more than 112,000 visitors from across the world entertained by 65 musical numbers.
 Fantastic sets and colour, the choreography, the singing and dancing, and a very special ‘Christmassy’ atmosphere.
 The show has a 130-strong cast and has a budget of £1.8m, and there is so much happening on the huge stage that it is hard to decide what to focus on.
 The overall effect is quite breath-taking.

 From rock ‘n’ roll, showtunes, the can can and carols, the Vegas-style variety show is Europe’s biggest Christmas performance, with a budget of £1.8m.
 Each year the family-run Thursford Collection serves up 35,000 mince pies, almost 19,000 mulled wines and 24,000 tubs of ice cream

 Bonfire 6pm F/W 7.30pHunstanton Norfolk CoastSat07Nov2020

 Food stalls, a fairground, children's entertainment and a bonfire will accompany the fireworks display and it is worth getting there in good time as this is one of the largest and most popular in the area.
 If you are looking to book a meal afterwards then reserve early.

 Sandringham Estate NorfolkFri20Nov2020Sun22Nov2020

-This popular Christmas Craft Show held on the 14th - 15th November 2020 at Sandringham, bringing the opportunity to shop in comfort for all your Christmas food and gifts.
+This popular Christmas Craft Show held on the 20th-22nd November 2020 at Sandringham, bringing the opportunity to shop in comfort for all your Christmas food and gifts.
 New attractions include an Ice Skating Ring (synthetic) for the more energetic visitor and the Alternative Cabaret Tent with a varied bill of Magic & Illusion, Comedy and Balloon Science Show by Balloonatic.

 Be met at the gate with a warming glass of seasonal punch, and stroll in comfort around the show.